UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/intro.md

 In the backend module the application uses Jetty and Spring to setup the server.
 Each module contains tests based on ScalaTest and ScalaMock.
 The frontend and shared modules use *scalajs-env-selenium* in order to run the tests compiled to JavaScript in a web browser.
-The SBT configuration employs *SBT Native Packager* to provide easy deployment process.
+The sbt configuration employs *sbt Native Packager* to provide easy deployment process.

 ## What's next?